PRBonn/SHINE_mapping/README.md

 - Yue Pan {[yue.pan@igg.uni-bonn.de]()}

 ## Acknowledgment
-This work has partially been funded by the European Union’s HORIZON programme under grant agreement No 101070405 (DigiForest).
+This work has partially been funded by the European Union’s HORIZON programme under grant agreement No 101070405 (DigiForest) and grant agreement No 101017008 (Harmony).

 Additional, we thanks greatly for the authors of the following opensource projects: